Tezzj/Namaste-React-2.0/06-Exploring the World/Theory/06 - Assignment Soln.md

 A: `useEffect Hook` is javascript function provided by `react`.
 The useEffect Hook allows you to `eliminate side effects` in your components.
 Some examples of side effects are: `fetching API data`, `directly updating the DOM`, and `setting up subscriptions or timers`, etc can be lead to unwarranted side-effects. useEffect accepts `two arguments`, a `callback function` and a `dependency array`.
 The second argument is optional.

+The callback function of the useEffect hook will be executed, after the component is rendered.

 ```
 useEffect(() => {}, [])
 ```